ordous86/MyClock/README.md

 1. Collect user's private data.
 2. Share user's private data with others.

-Thers's no privacy concern while using.
-Enjot it!
+Theres's no privacy concern while using.
+Enjoy it!